ConsistencyPlus/ConsistencyPlus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report about: Submit bugs with this one!
+name: Bug report
-title: "[BUG]"
+about: Submit bugs with this one!
-labels: bug assignees: ''
+labels: 'bug'
 ---

 **Describe the bug**